Tell us about your complaints, compliments and feedback.

 Acknowledgement – verbal or written

 A complaint can be received by any staff member at Kalinda Wellbeing Centre.
-A range of opportunities are available for clients and the community to provide feedback verbally or in writing, such as: face to face, over the phone, letters, emails, survey box in reception and the Kalinda Wellbeing Centre website.
+A range of opportunities is available for clients and the community to provide feedback verbally or in writing, such as face to face, over the phone, letters, emails, survey box in reception and the Kalinda Wellbeing Centre website.